MrCocoaCat/MyDocument/Net/ovs-man/ovs-vsctl.md

               bridge.
 If bridge is a real bridge, print bridge.

        br-set-external-id bridge key [value]
-              Sets or clears an ``external ID'' value on bridge.
+              Sets or clears an "external ID'' value on bridge.
 These values are  intended to identify entities external to Open vSwitch with which bridge is associated, e.g. the bridge's  identifier  in  a virtualization  management  platform.
 The Open vSwitch database